FBI now heading search for missing 4-year-old Scotland County boy

 On Thursday, the Scotland County sheriff said the search shifted from strictly a search or recovery to an "investigative side."

-"We're in the process of setting up all that we need at different locations so that we can work this from an investigative side," said sheriff Ralph Kersey.
+"We're in the process of setting up all that we need at different locations so that we can work this from an investigative side," Kersey said.

-Authorities plan to continue ground searchers Friday in addition to draining a pond near the area where Raul was last seen.

 Authorities are still unsure whether the boy was abducted or if he wandered away.